huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Search a word in the dataset

 You can search for a word in the dataset by typing it in the search bar at the top of the table.
 The search is case-insensitive and will match any row containing the word.
-The text is searched in the columns of type `string` or `ClassLabel`, even if the values are nested in a dictionary.
+The text is searched in the columns of type `string`, even if the values are nested in a dictionary.

 ## Share a specific row